canicemichael/1-Natours/README.md

 Built with html, css, sass.

-More like a big reference to frontend development
+More like a big reference to my frontend development.